 How-To Make Your Own Altered Art Poetry

-So, if you are interested in trying this on your own, here’s a few tips:
+So, if you are interested in trying this on your own, here are a few tips:

 - Before you go ripping up your books, copy the pages and work on the copies.
 Copy paper absorbs the ink a little differently than book paper, so for me, it seemed to work better.

 - Use fine or even ultra-fine tip markers.
-Here are the ones I used on these pictures.
 I have seen them done in watercolors, colored pencils, even crayons.
-But, for me, the fine tipped images really seem to pop.
+But, for me, the fine-tipped images really seem to pop.

 - There seem to be two camps as to the “how-to”.
 One side says draw your image first and choose words that are left.
 The other side chooses the words first and creates the design or image around that.
 Doesn’t seem to me that either side is right or wrong, just two different approaches for you to try!

 - Check out Pinterest and see what others are doing.
 Here’s my Pinterest board to check out.